lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 * presses
 * long presses
 * scroll
-* modifiers (see below)

 Any of this theses moves will trigger “actions” (that is execute a callable)

-### Modifiers {#modifiers}

-As my beloved EC4 has a little screen but only 16 knobs I thought of a way to optimize knobs by not only mapping one knob to a one button but by using modifiers.
-A button can be modified by one modifier only at the moment.

-So a `MultiEncoder` belong to 1 of 2 categories :

-* modifiers : we cannot attach actions to them and they just listen to presses.
-* encoders : actions can be attached to any of the encoder possible “moves” or to a move with a modifier pressed.

-#### Encoder as selected object and modifier as verb {#encoder-as-selected-object-and-modifier-as-verb}

-This setup is interesting because semantically I mostly think of modifiers as verbs and encoders as objects (objects always mean “selected” object of course).

-Here are the “object” encoders I defined:

-* Track
-* Track Category (the script allows us to tag tracks with a category)
-* Scene
-* Clip
-* Song

-verbs (modifiers) correspond to `EncoderModifierEnum`

-Example :

-The modifier Play can be applied to all of the encoders listed and will play / stop the corresponding object (and of course it applies to the selected object, e.g. the selected track).

 # Development {#development}